 Culture and conservation are inextricably linked.

 - 80% of the world’s remaining biodiversity is on the land lived on by indigenous communities

-- Science proves that indigenous people are the best guardians of this land
+- Science proves that indigenous people are the best guardians of their land

 - It has protected them and they have protected it for thousands of years BUT….

-- Indigenous communities can not be its guardians if they are forced by economic duress, land degradation and climate change to move from their land to find work in cities, to kill wildlife for food or to sell their land and timber.
+- Indigenous communities can not be its guardians if they are forced by economic duress, land degradation and climate change to move from their land to find work in cities or to sell their land and timber.

 If we protect indigenous cultures, we protect the planet.
 We must protect the protectors.